moerv9/sentiment/docs/5_Sentiment.md

 </br>

-Although there is a big difference between these two values, the sentiment scores from both TextBlob and vader for the whole dataset of tweets were very similar.
-Considering, that Vader was built for social media sentiment analysis and uses special heuristics to improve the overall performance compared to other NLP-Tools, Vader will be used to get the sentiment for each tweet in this project [FR 20](2_Concept.md#should-have).
+Although there is a big difference between these two values, the sentiment scores from both TextBlob and Vader for the whole dataset of tweets were very similar.
+Considering, that Vader was built for social media sentiment analysis and uses special heuristics to improve the overall performance compared to other NLP-Tools, Vader will be used to get the sentiment for each tweet in this project [[FR 20](2_Concept.md#should-have)].

 Vader gives sentiment score between -1 and 1 for each tweet, normally meaning, that positive values mean a positive sentiment and negative values mean a negative sentiment.
 To differentiate even further, the decision has been made to classify values above 0.6 to be *"Very Positive"* and values below -0.6 to be '"Very Negative"*.